+Developped by egis

-Level of Expertise: Practitioner Language: English
+Level of expertise Fundamentals

+Language English

-Keywords: Data, Data collection, Digital, Open Source
+Key words Data, Data collection, Digital, Open Source

+Time (minimum) 1h30

+Recording Available here in English

 Understanding urban mobility is the first thing cities need to do when planning for urban mobility.
-This training set presents the data required to conduct an evidence-based status quo analysis of any city's mobility system and the possible results of depicting this status quo.
+This training set presents the data required to conduct an evidence- based status quo analysis of any city's mobility system and the possible results of depicting this status quo.

 The training set also discusses how to collect data after the COVID-19 pandemic and alternatives and methods to deal with scarce-data environments for sustainable urban mobility planning.

-- Define an urban mobility diagnosis and understand why it's essential to do one as part of an urban mobility planning process - Identify the requirements and steps for conducting an urban mobility diagnosis - Define the types of data needed to conduct an urban mobility diagnosis and their corresponding data collection methods - · Reflect on how to close data gaps in low-data environments
+- Define an urban mobility diagnosis and understand why it's essential to do one as part of an urban mobility planning process - · Identify the requirements and steps for conducting an urban mobility diagnosis - Define the types of data needed to conduct an urban mobility diagnosis and their corresponding data collection methods - Reflect on how to close data gaps in low-data environments

-- 1 Importance data collection for an urban mobility diagnosis
+- 1. Importance data collection for an urban mobility diagnosis

-- The importance of mobility surveys
+- 2. The importance of mobility surveys

-- Types of mobility surveys
+- 3. Types of mobility surveys

-- Methods of data collection
+- 4. Methods of data collection